-- Act out a story you have read together.

-- Have a tea party with dolls and teddy bears.

-- Pretend to be a horse and rider.

-• Pretend to go camping, shopping or any other real life experiences.
+- Act out a story you have read together. - Have a tea party with dolls and teddy bears. - Pretend to be a horse and rider. - Pretend to go camping, shopping or any other real life experiences.

-A younger child plays better side-by-side than together.
-As a preschooler, your child will begin to play with other children, but they will not always cooperate.
-When your child is playing with other children, provide support and guidance.
-Help her learn the skills she needs to play well with others.
+Younger children play better side-by-side than together.
+They learn to play with other children, but they will not always cooperate.
 Children often want exactly what the other child is playing with.
-For example if your child wants a toy another child has she can: